CUBRID/cubrid-manual/en/sql/function/information_fn.rst

 .. function:: COERCIBILITY(expr)

-    This function returns the collation coercibility level of *expr*. the collation coercibility level determins what collation or charset should be used when each column(expression) has different collation or charset.
+    This function returns the collation coercibility level of *expr*.
+The collation coercibility level determines which collation or charset should be used when each column(expression) has different collation or charset.
+For more details, please refer :ref:`Collation Coercibility <collation-coercibility>`.

-    If there are two columns(expressions) to do an operation, lower coercibility levels take precedence over higher ones when the server is determining what collation to use.
-For more details, see :ref:`Collation Coercibility <collation-coercibility>`.

     :param expr: Target expression to get the collation coercibility level.